MituuZ/elaborate/readme.md

 - Generate an HTML file with the results formatted as a table

 ## ToDo
+- [ ] Allow disabling print
+- [ ] Allow renaming title method in HTML table
+- [ ] Change boolean parameters to sets with default values and no parameters
+- [ ] Inline default css
+  - Update the picture on readme
+- [ ] Add support for custom css
+  - Try to load it after inlining the default css
 - [ ] Check that the css is copied correctly when using the jar file
+  - Is not
 - [x] Add some styling to the HTML output
 - [x] Add filtering
 - [ ] Add sorting